Product design system alignment

 Define the business knowledge, tool access, rules, and constraints that the system must respect.

-Use the AICE to coordinate tool connection, instruction flow, and controlled machine action in production.
+Use Brando to coordinate tool connection, instruction flow, and controlled machine action in production.

 Test quality and policy adherence, then revise the specification and runtime behaviour as the system matures.